Maynard (broadcaster): Radio

 Maynard has been working in radio and television since 1981, initially as a volunteer at community radio station 2NUR-FM in Newcastle.
 From December 1985, he hosted his own program Radio Stupid on radio 2SER in Sydney on Saturday mornings, with a format partly based on The Castanet Club stage show.

 He moved onto a platform with much greater exposure in the midnight-to-dawn shift on the ABC's youth-oriented radio station Triple J, and in 1987 he took over hosting their flagship Breakfast Show.
-At that time Triple J only broadcast to Sydney, but in 1990 it began the expansion with took it to all the other Australian capital cities.
+At that time Triple J only broadcast to Sydney, but in 1990 it began the expansion that took it to all the other Australian capital cities.
 The network achieved its highest-ever figures in Melbourne, Sydney and Perth, often edging out commercial stations in their target 18- to 24-year-old group.
 Across Australia, he picked up an audience of more than 1.5 million listeners with Maynard leading a small group "idiosyncratic announcers" who were regarded as "the soul of the station".